 Object Description User Name A string identifying the user name that this entry should belong to.
-The allowed string length is 1 to 16. • Group The SNMP Access Group.
+The allowed string length is 1 to 16.
+Group The SNMP Access Group.
 A string identifying the group name that this entry should belong to.
 Privilege Mode Indicates the security model that this entry should belong to.
 Possible security models are: NoAuth: None authentication and none privacy.
 Auth: Authentication and none privacy.
 Priv: Authentication and privacy.
 The value of security level cannot be modified if entry already exists.
 That means you must first ensure that the value is set correctly.
 Authentication Indicates the authentication protocol that this entry should belong to.
 Possible Protocol authentication protocols are: None: None authentication protocol.
-MD5: An optional flag to indicate that this user using MD5 authentication protocol.
+MD5: An optional flag to indicate that this user using MD5. authentication protocol.
 SHA: An optional flag to indicate that this user using SHA authentication protocol.
 The value of security level cannot be modified if entry already exists.
 That means you must first ensure that the value is set correctly.
 Authentication A string identifying the authentication pass phrase.
 For both MD5 and SHA Password authentication protocols, the allowed string length is 8 to 16.
 Encryption Protocol Indicates the privacy protocol that this entry should belong to.
-Possible privacy protocol are:

-None: None privacy protocol.

-DES: An optional flag to indicate that this user using DES
+Possible privacy protocol are: None: None privacy protocol.
+DES: An optional flag to indicate that this user using DES authentication protocol.

-authentication protocol.

 Encryption Key A string identifying the privacy pass phrase.
 The allowed string length is 8 to 16.

+Add k to add a now user entry

+: Click to add a new user entry.

-User Status User Name Group Privilege Mode Authentication Protocol Encryption Protocol Access Right Action
+User Name Group Privilege Mode Authentication Protocol Encryption Protocol Access Right Action